halcy/Mastodon.py/docs/index.rst

         'options': # The poll options as a list of dicts, each option with a title and a
                    # votes_count field. votes_count can be None if the poll creator has
                    # chosen to hide vote totals until the poll expires and it hasn't yet.
-        'emojis': # List of emoji dicts for all emoji used in answer strings }
+        'emojis': # List of emoji dicts for all emoji used in answer strings, 'own_votes': # The logged-in users votes, as a list of indices to the options.
+    }